 Callaloo is, in other words, the premier literary and cultural journal of the African Diaspora.

-Although Callaloo is an academic quarterly, it is a veritable literary center, which also sponsors a number of related projects, including:
+Although Callaloo is an academic literary journal, it is a veritable cultural center, which also sponsors a number of related projects, including:

 - on-campus readings and other cultural and intellectual projects, such as lectures, symposia, etc.;